Lady Amelia Windsor: Succession rights

-Lady Amelia's father, the Earl of St Andrews, lost his succession rights to the British throne according to the Act of Settlement 1701 as a consequence of marrying a Catholic.
+Amelia's father, the Earl of St Andrews, lost his succession rights to the British throne according to the Act of Settlement 1701 as a consequence of marrying a Catholic.
 Although her grandmother, the Duchess of Kent, had converted to Catholicism in 1994, it did not remove her grandfather, Prince Edward, from the line of succession as the duchess was Anglican at the time of their wedding in 1961 and the Act of Settlement 1701 did not take into consideration a person married to someone in the line of succession converting to Catholicism.
 Her uncle, Lord Nicholas Windsor, converted to Catholicism in 2001, which removed him from the line of succession.
-In 2013, the Succession to the Crown Act was passed, giving Lady Amelia's father succession rights once again.
-Lady Amelia's two older siblings were confirmed in the Catholic faith and therefore lost their succession rights.
+In 2013, the Succession to the Crown Act was passed, giving Amelia's father succession rights once again.
+Amelia's two older siblings were confirmed in the Catholic faith and therefore lost their succession rights.
 She is therefore the only one among her siblings to maintain a place in the line of succession.

 Personal life

-After graduating from St Mary's School, Ascot, Lady Amelia spent a gap year in India and Thailand before studying French and Italian at the University of Edinburgh.
+After graduating from St Mary's School, Ascot, Amelia spent a gap year in India and Thailand before studying French and Italian at the University of Edinburgh.

-Lady Amelia was named in the Vanity Fair International Best Dressed List in 2017.
+Amelia was named in the Vanity Fair International Best Dressed List in 2017.
 Further stylish looks were photographed in 2017.

 In January 2021, she became the patron of Cross River Gorilla Project, an initiative that helps save the critically endangered Cross River gorillas from extinction.

-Lady Amelia lives in a flat in Notting Hill, West London.
+Amelia lives in Notting Hill, West London.